zxdvd/blog/content/redis/source code: dict.md

 Dict is the key data structure in redis.
 A redis instance is like a huge centralized dict that can be shared by multiple application instances.

 The dict in redis is a linked hash table.
-Compared to hash table in python,java or go, I think one of the biggest differences is rehashing.
-For map or hash table in program languages, they do will resize whole table and rehash all keys blockly.
+Compared to hash table in python,java, I think one of the biggest differences is rehashing.
+For map or hash table in program languages, they do will resize whole table and rehash all keys blocked.
 If the map is very large, it may block a long time.
 Luckily, it's very fast for small quantity of keys.

 However, for redis, it often needs to deal with millions of keys.
 We cannot rehashing millions